-Oak wilt is one of the most destructive tree diseases in the United States and is killing oak trees in central Texas at epidemic proportions.
-Oak wilt is an infectious disease caused by the fungus Bretziella fagacearum, which invades and disables the water-conducting system in oaks.
-All species of oaks (Quercus spp.) can be infected by the oak wilt fungus.
-Red oaks (Spanish, Shumard, and blackjack) and live oaks are most commonly killed by oak wilt when compared with white oaks (post, bur, and Mexican white); however, some white oaks (white shin, chinquapin and Lacey) can grow in stands with interconnected root systems and may also die in large numbers from the disease.
+Oak wilt is one of the most destructive tree diseases in the United States, and it is killing oak trees in Central Texas at epidemic proportions.
+Oak wilt is an infectious disease caused by the fungus Ceratocystis fagacearum, which invades and disables the water-conducting system in susceptible trees.
+All species of oaks (Quercus spp.) in Central Texas can be infected with the oak wilt fungus.
+Red oaks (Spanish oak, Shumard oak, blackjack oak) and live oaks are most commonly killed by oak wilt when compared with white oaks (post oak, bur oak, Mexican white oak) which are less commonly killed.
+However, those white oaks such as shin oak, chinkapin oak and Lacey oak that grow in stands with interconnected root systems also may die in large numbers from oak wilt.

-The successful management of oak wilt depends on cor-rect diagnosis and an understanding of how the pathogen spreads between different oak species.
-Red oaks play a crit-ical role in the spread of oak wilt through the formation of fungal mats while live oaks are most commonly affected due to their tendency to grow from root sprouts and vast interconnected root systems that allow movement of the fungus between adjacent trees.
+The successful management of oak wilt depends on correct diagnosis and an understanding of how the pathogen spreads between different oak species.
+Red oaks play a critical role in the spread of oak wilt through the formation of fungal mats while live oaks are most commonly affected due to their tendency to grow from root sprouts and vast interconnected root systems that allow movement of the fungus between adjacent trees.